 My friend Allen is a foodie.
-He has a two high school friends that live in LA, so he has checked out the restaurant scene– well at least the hipster food scene.
+He has two high school friends that live in LA, so he’s checked out the restaurant scene– well at least the hipster food scene.
 Since I moved here, he has been telling me to go to Sqirl in Silverlake (where he once saw Jon Hamm).
 He would not stop talking about it so when Alex came to visit, we decided we should try it out.

 Honestly, I wanted to hate it… I have this thing where if someone hypes something up I feel very opposed to it.
 So the fact that this restaurant is trendy and a total Silverlake (basically the Brooklyn of LA) destination made me want to hate it.
 Alex as a New Yorker also wanted to hated it for its trendiness.

 Much to our chagrin, however, it was incredible.

 The menu is pretty healthy and very vegetarian friendly, luckily for Alex.
 He chose “The Full Woodstock” which is a veggie sandwich with avocado, sprouts, shredded veggies like carrots with sunflower tahini on some kind of amazing looking bread.